Telespazio-UK/QC-Tool-Suite-eoepca/README.md

 #### Ingress Nginx

-The file [`010-ingress-nginx.yaml`](./deploy/010-ingress-nginx.yaml) uses helm to deploy the `ingress-nginx` reverse proxy - which relies upon the loadbalancer to provide the IP address upon which the service listens.
+The file [`010-ingress-nginx.yaml`](./deploy/010-ingress-nginx.yaml) uses helm to deploy the `ingress-nginx` reverse proxy - which relies upon the specified `externalIP` to provide the IP address upon which the service listens.
 This represents the 'public' point of access to the deployed system.

 The following elements are defined:
 * **`Namespace`** - into which the `ingress-nginx` components are instantiated